 Getting a helmet that fits and is comfortable can be difficult, particularly if you have an unusually shaped head.
-But start-up Hexo has a solution, which was on show at the Rouleur Classic bike show yesterday.
+But start-up Hexr has a solution, which was on show at the Rouleur Classic bike show yesterday.

-Hexo uses a scanning app with a camera attached to an iPad to make a 3D scan of your head.
+Hexr uses a scanning app with a camera attached to an iPad to make a 3D scan of your head.
 It only takes a few seconds to move around your head and Hexo emails you a link to its 3D scanned data.

 That’s made using 3D printing of a hexagonal honeycomb cell inner shell.
-Hexo says that its structure is 68% better at controlling impact forces than a conventional polystyrene foam helmet, as each cell can buckle and bend under impact and interacts with adjacent cells to dissipate energy.
+Hexr says that its structure is 68% better at controlling impact forces than a conventional polystyrene foam helmet, as each cell can buckle and bend under impact and interacts with adjacent cells to dissipate energy.

-Hexo pitches its helmet at the top end of the helmet price range, with a price of £349.
+Hexr pitches its helmet at the top end of the helmet price range, with a price of £349.
 You can reserve your helmet now with a £50 deposit and arrange your head scan, which for now takes place around London, although it’s planned to branch out UK-wide.
 Delivery is scheduled to start in March 2019.